 The service is wheelchair accessible via Elgin Street using the ramp at the front of the centre.

 Street parking is available but limited on Elgin Street.
 There is plenty of free parking space available at Maitland Station, which is located 270 meters from the centre.
 Bus stops are also located at Maitland Station and time routes and timetables can be found using the Hunter Valley CDC site.

 The easiest way to get support with headspace Maitland is to have a chat to one of our intake team on the phone.
-You can do this by calling 4931 1000 Monday - Friday, 9am and 4.30pm.
+You can do this by calling 4931 1000 between 9am - 4.30pm to book an appointment with the intake team.
+Appointments will be available on Mondays, Wednesdays and Fridays, 9am and 5pm, Tuesdays and Thursdays between 9am - 7pm.
 You can also ask a family member, friend, or someone you trust to call for you, or make a referral for a friend or family member yourself.
 Please note, we are a voluntary service.

 On your first appointment, we'll ask you to fill out a registration form, and a survey on the ipad or via your phone using the QR code upon arrival.
 You'll then meet one of our intake officers who will have a longer chat with you about how you're going and how we can help.
 This usually lasts around 45 mins to an hour.
 We'll then make a plan with you for support.
 For some of our counselling options, you'll need a Medicare card in order to access sessions under a Mental Health Care Plan.
 To apply for a Medicare card, go to: bit.ly/medicarecard.
 If you don't have a Medicare card, you can call us to discuss options.

 Our flyer explaining what to expect at headspace Maitland can be found here.